 To verify the authenticity of a Resident Identity Card, enter the following information for verification:

-This information is submitted directly to the Data Zoo IDU server located in China to adhere to the National Privacy Principals; none of this information is stored anywhere else.
+This information is submitted directly to the Data Zoo IDU server located in China to adhere to the National Privacy Principals; none of this information is stored anywhere else in the national internet ID system.
 The response will be returned with a Match/No Match for each data element.

 Two by two verification standard